 No matter how many goods and services we want or desire, at any one time the world can only produce a limited amount of them.
 This is because the world only has a limited amount of resources.
-These resources, or factors of production (FOPs) as they are often called in economics, are of four broad categories.
+There are four broad categories of resources, or the factors of production (FOPs) as the economists call them, that we study in economics: